 Because each house has a certain condition and set of responses – it is best to communicate with a professional, who can evaluate and provide the best solution for your issue.

 Well, the first step was to control moisture infiltration.
 And if you’ve successfully done that (hurray!), the next step is to reduce the actual moisture.

 This can be done by sealing off all air leakage areas, which will contribute to infiltration reduction – restricting air movement, preventing the stack effect.

 However, keep in mind that if an air leak is sealed off, the humidity will increase in your home.
 Albeit, it will be locked in the living space, where it is most required during the winter.
 A tighter home will require reduced heating, decreasing the costs.
 But if it’s too tight, the home will require mechanical ventilation – to assure that there are no pollutants or moisture contributions, which have a negative effect on your health.

 Moisture In Attic?
 No More.

-Now that we have covered the origin of moisture in the attic, the method for identifying any larger problems caused by it, and how to deal with it on the forefront of personal response you are well on your way to making your home free of any moisture issue.
-By taking a proactive approach, and combatting the problem at the source – you secure the comfort and livability of your home for many years to come.
+Now that we have covered the origin of moisture in the attic, the method for identifying any larger problems caused by it, and how to deal with it on the forefront of personal response, you are well on your way to making your home free of any moisture issues.
+By taking a proactive approach, and combating the problem at the source, you secure the comfort and livability of your home for many years to come.